Assyrian temples

 The Assyrian empire arose between the ninth and seventh centuries BC, and it was the most powerful empire the Near East had ever seen, and included Mesopotamia, Anatolia, and parts of Egypt and the Levant.

-Assyria, the first capital of the empire, was believed to be the physical manifestation of the god after whom the city was named, while the temple was referred to as his eternal residence.
+of the god after whom the city was named, while the temple was referred to as

 The commercial boom in the Assyrian Empire and its impact on religious life